If You’re Not Staying Sharp, You’re Becoming Dull

 Practicing Does NOT Have to be Overwhelming

 When you practice, consciously or subconsciously, you’re making an effort to improve.
 The very word practice evokes feelings to take things up a notch.
-However, the challenges of improvement can be overwhelming if you have a poorly planned practice regimen.
+However, the challenges of improving your scratching can be overwhelming if you have a poorly planned scratch practice regimen.
 Even the best practice regimen can’t always account for the challenges that can come up in your life.
 So you say to yourself, "I don’t have enough time.
 I’ll just practice when my schedule becomes free again."
 Yet anyone who really understands time management will tell you it’s just an excuse.

 Thinking of the Consequences is Important